Service retirement application process

-If you return to work after service retirement in a position with the California public school system, there are restrictions under state and federal law.
+Yes, if you return to work after service retirement in a CalSTRS-covered position as an employee of a public school system, an independent contractor or an employee of a third party, there are restrictions under state and federal law.
 You cannot:

 - Work in a classified position except, under certain circumstances, as a teacher’s aide.

 - Earn more than the annual postretirement earnings limit without affecting your CalSTRS retirement benefit.